-We’ve been selling property since 1970, and have witnessed incredible changes over the years, continuing to help move generations of the same family.
+We’ve been selling property for the last 50 years, and have witnessed incredible changes over the years, continuing to help move generations of the same family.

-A property sale isn’t about the bricks and mortar; it’s about people, their hopes, dreams, and needs.
-Your reason for selling is unique, as is where you want to be.
-The estate agent you choose is part of your moving puzzle, and at Alexander & Co, we have all the right elements to get you sold and on your way.
+A property sale isn’t just about bricks and mortar; it’s about people, their hopes, aspirations and needs.
+Your reason for selling is as unique as you are.
+The estate agent you choose is part of your moving puzzle, and, at Alexander & Co, we have all the right elements to get you sold and on your way.

 2. Determine your budgets